 Start the day with breakfast at Cranberry's Grocery and Eatery, housed in one of Staunton’s oldest buildings.
 Afterwards, stroll around the Beverley Historic District, which has one of the most beautiful “Main Streets” in America.
 In fact, in 2002, Staunton became the first city in Virginia to receive the Great American Main Street Award, which recognized it as one of the ten most unique small cities in America.

 With numerous boutiques selling locally-produced goods, Beverley Street is the best place to shop in town.
 Visit the Made store for vintage finds and quirky gifts made in the Shenandoah Valley and beyond.
-And you’ll want to grab one of Cocoa Mill Chocolatier’s artisan truffles, some of which incorporate Rockbridge wine.

 Walk along cobblestoned streets lined with warehouses and rail depots, from the heyday of the Virginia Central Railroad, that have been transformed into fine restaurants, luxury hotels, and boutique shops.

 Not to be missed is the Sears Hill Bridge, originally erected in 1905 to connect downtown with the adjacent Sears Hill neighborhood.
+My daughters were thrilled to walk on the bridge, especially when freight trains passed underneath it!
+An adjacent overlook offers impressive panoramic views of the city.

-If time permits, drive through Staunton’s other historic districts and admire the beautiful tree-lined streets and architecture, book a vinifera wine tasting at Ox Eye Vineyards Tasting Room located in the heart of downtown Staunton, or observe a live glassblowing demonstration at nearby Sunspots Studios, which sells one-of-a-kind art pieces and artisan jewelry made of hand-blown glass and copper.
+If time permits, drive through Staunton’s other historic districts and admire the beautiful tree-lined streets and architecture, book a vinifera wine tasting at Ox-Eye Vineyards Tasting Room located in the heart of downtown Staunton, or observe a live glassblowing demonstration at nearby Sunspots Studios, which sells one-of-a-kind art pieces and artisan jewelry made of hand-blown glass and copper.

-Day 3 – Trails, Parks, & History
+Day 3 – Trails, Parks & History

 Begin the day with a drive to Augusta Springs Wetlands Trail for a pleasant walk through hardwood forests and wetlands.
 The handicap-accessible trail has two large ponds and a variety of wildlife, including beavers, turtles, herons, and nesting wood ducks, which you can hear whistling from the trees.

-One important site on the trail is Montgomery Hall Park, created in 1947 as one of only two parks designated specifically for African Americans in Virginia.
+After lunch, explore the 400-year history of African Americans in the Staunton area.
+One important site is Montgomery Hall Park, created in 1947 as one of only two parks designated specifically for African Americans in Virginia.

 Other noteworthy sites include the Booker T. Washington Museum and Library and the Allen African Methodist Episcopal Church (A.M.E.).
 The Booker T. Washington Museum and Library is located in the building that formerly housed the only high school for African Americans in Staunton.
 Originally formed in 1865, the Allen Chapel A.M.E. was the first Black church west of the Blue Ridge Mountains.

-End the day with a delicious dinner from the Depot Grille or Mill Street Grill, two upscale American-style restaurants housed in a historic, beamed rail depot and an old flour mill, respectively.
+End the day with a delicious dinner from the The Depot Grille or Mill Street Grill, two upscale American-style restaurants housed in a historic, beamed rail depot and an old flour mill, respectively.

 Where to Stay in Staunton

-Photo Credit: Chad Williams, @echadwilliams
+Photo Credit: Chad Williams @echadwilliams

+The 49-room Blackburn Inn is located within walking distance of Staunton’s historic districts and an affordable option.
 The hotel was converted from institutional uses and is named after architect Thomas Blackburn, a Thomas Jefferson protégé.

+Like other parts of Staunton, the hotel has beautiful architectural features, including the original pine wood floors, classical moldings, and red bricks from the 1820s.
 Kids will love wandering the hotel’s bright and airy corridors, viewing the local artwork on display, and climbing the spiral staircase to a glass-windowed cupola to access a wrap-around balcony with 360 views of the city.